NicolasFlandrois/contrib-tab-art/README.md

 - Height **7** cells
 - Width *infinit* cells

-Using this canvas, and restrictions, the ultimate objectif is to create some kind of Pixel Art, either drawing shapes, or Writting.
+Using this canvas, and restrictions, the ultimate objectif is to create some kind of Pixel Art (or simile to ASCII art), either drawing shapes, or Writting.

 For exemple: